InnerveSummerOfCode/ISOC-23-WEBD/README.md

 Also made a ticket booking page for the exhibitions and also giving a feature to remove the bookings.

+## Access

+Access these by using the url:  https://anshify.github.io/ISOC-23-WEBD/ Then go to contactUs option or the ticket and visit option.

 ### Issues solved

 IssueNo.1. **Toggle Light and Dark Mode:** Empower users with the ability to seamlessly switch between light and dark modes, thereby elevating their browsing experience.
 But in the contact page itself.